Generic name: testosterone injection [ tes-TOS-ter-one ]

-The length of treatment with testosterone injection will depend on the condition being treated.
+The length of treatment with Depo-Testosterone will depend on the condition being treated.

 Testosterone can affect bone growth in boys who are treated for delayed puberty.
 Bone development may need to be checked with x-rays every 6 months during treatment.